benfasoli/r-tutorials/02-machine-learning/README.md

 Gradient boosting is a method of starting with a "weak learner", or an estimate of the model result that is only slightly better than random chance (e.g. mean, decision tree, regression), and improving on it until a loss function (often the mean squared error) is optimized.
 [Boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning)) is the idea of combining an ensemble of weak learners to create a single strong learner.
 [Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) uses an interatively improved model to minimize the loss function.

 Gradient boosting is an ensemble method that iteratively combines weak learners into a single strong learner.
 In other words, it combines multiple inferior models to produce a robust result.
-At each iteration, a new model is calculated to best account for the residuals from the previous model.
+At each iteration, a new model is calculated to best account for the residuals from the previous model (somewhat similar to [principle component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) but without the constraint of orthogonality).
 Each new model seeks to correct the error in the previous model.
 Imagine a random forest as above but now we grow the trees one at a time.
 When a tree finishes growing, a new tree starts and tries to minimize the total error in the forest.

 Generally, gradient boosting